-Rose Hips – Rose hips are the fruit of the rose flower, and can be found in the wild or in cultivation.
+Rose Hips – Rose hips are the fruit of the rose flower and can be found in the wild or in cultivation.
 They appear in the fall and in some regions will persist through part of the winter.
 They are high in vitamin C, and make a lovely rose hip syrup, rose hip tea, rose hip jelly, or even a rose hip cocktail!
-I also like to use them in skin healing rose hip lip balm, rose hip salve, or rose hip soap.
+I also like to use them in skin healing rose hip lip balm, rose hip facial oil, or rose hip soap.

 Sumac Berries – Sumac has a bad reputation for being poisonous, but only a few species are actually toxic.
 Any sumac variety that has red berries is edible, including staghorn sumac and smooth sumac.
 The berries grow in clusters and persist well into fall.
 They are very tart and make a wonderful sumac lemonade!

 Hawthorn Berries – There are many types of hawthorn berries, and they are ripe through the fall season.
 Not all varieties taste great, but none are poisonous, except for the seeds.
 Don’t eat the seeds!
 They are high in pectin and make a wonderful jelly or jam.
 They can also be made into hawthron syrup or this spiced hawthorn mead with rose hips.

 Nuts & Seeds

 Most nuts and seeds are coming into their prime in autumn.
 They are a high calorie food that have historically been a staple in native peoples diets.
 Nuts and seeds are also an important food source for animals, so keep that in mind as you are harvesting.

 Acorns – The nuts of oak trees, acorns come into season in the fall (along with most other nuts) and are especially abundant.
 Acorns require a bit of processing first to make them edible, but the resulting acorn flour is supposed to taste wonderful and can be used to make acorn cookies!